How to move your super and make contributions to your SMSF

 • Having an Australian Business Number (ABN) and Tax File Number (TFN)

-• Having a bank account established in the name of the SMSF and recorded with the ATO
+• Having your SMSF recorded with the ATO

 If any of these details are missing or inconsistent, rollover requests could be delayed or rejected.

-Rolling over from an APRA-regulated fund may result in the loss of any insurance cover attached to your account, such as life, total and permanent disability or income protection insurance.
+Rolling over from an industry or retail super fund may mean you lose any insurance cover attached to your account, such as life, total and permanent disability or income protection insurance.

 How a rollover is initiated